Turkish Women's Handball Super League

 The Turkish Women's Handball Super League (Türkiye Kadınlar Hentbol Süper Ligi) is the top professional league for Turkish women's handball clubs.
 It is administered by the Turkey Handball Federation, and the winners are recognized as Turkish champions.
 Established in the 1978–79 season as the Turkish Women's First League, it was renamed later to Super League.
 The current title holder is Muratpaşa Bld.
 SK (2011–12).

 Competition format

 The Turkish Women's Handball Super League shares the season style with the men's league.
 As of the 2022–23 season, it consists of 10 teams, each playing 18 regular season games.
 The eight teams with most points at the end of the regular season advance to the play-offs.
-Both first round of play-offs and semi finals will be played in "best of three series".
-Final will be best of five" series.
+Both first round of play-offs and semifinals are played in a best-of-three series, with the final being a best-of-five series.

 The lowest placed one team of the regular season is directly relegated to the first division, and two teams from first division will be promoted.